 The Company tests goodwill for impairment annually or more frequently if an event or change in circumstances indicate the asset may be impaired.
 Impairment testing for goodwill is done at the reporting unit level.
-The Company determined the fair value of its reporting units utilizing a combination of both an Income Approach and a Market Approach.
+Goodwill is tested for impairment using a qualitative and/or quantitative assessment.
+For the quantitative assessment, the Company determines the fair value of its reporting units utilizing a combination of both an Income Approach and a Market Approach.
 The Income Approach utilizes a discounted cash flow analysis based upon the forecasted future business results of its reporting units.
 The Market Approach utilizes the guideline public company method.
 If the fair value of a reporting unit is less than its carrying amount, an impairment charge would be recognized for the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the total amount of goodwill allocated to the reporting unit.